 However, assume that 50% of those without appendicitis had ‘non-specific abdominal pain’ (NSAP) and all these patients with NSAP had LRLQ pain, the others without appendicitis or NSAP never having LRLQ pain.
 Also assume that of those without appendicitis who had NSAP, none had guarding (see Figure 1).

 This is a serious issue because 'sensitivity' and 'specificity' currently play a central role in deciding whether the results of new tests are going to be useful for diagnosis and therefore whether use of that test should be allowed.
-However, from this example, it can be seen that 'specificity' is unreliable and that in reasoning by elimination, only the 'sensitivities' are used: the frequency of patients with the finding in those with the diagnosis (e.g. the frequency of guarding in those with appendicitis (50%) and NSAP (0%).
+However, from this example, it can be seen that 'specificity' is unreliable and that in reasoning by elimination, only the 'sensitivities' (and false negative rates) are used: the frequency of patients with a positive or negative finding in those with a specified diagnosis (e.g. the frequency of guarding in those with appendicitis (50%) and NSAP (0%).